 Fish and chips in Cornwall you need to try

 Nothing beats a mouth watering cone of chips whilst you stroll along a Cornish beach.
-From tasty takeaways to family restaurants, we pick 8 of the best places to enjoy fish and chips in Cornwall
+From tasty takeaways to family restaurants, we pick some of the best places to enjoy fish and chips in Cornwall

 This Cornish family business has been serving mouth watering fish and chips for over 40 years.
 Hot food is cooked to order and it is well worth the wait as the fish is sustainably sourced and the chips are freshly prepared.